Best practices to set up networking for workloads migrated to Azure

 - A VPN gateway is a specific type of virtual network gateway.
 It sends encrypted traffic between an Azure virtual network and an on-premises location over the public internet.

-- A VPN gateway can also send encrypted traffic between virtual networks in Azure over the Microsoft network.
+- A VPN gateway can send encrypted traffic between virtual networks in Azure over the Microsoft network.

-- Each virtual network can have only one VPN gateway.
+- Each virtual network can only have one VPN gateway.

 - You can create multiple connections to the same VPN gateway.
 When you create multiple connections, all VPN tunnels share the available gateway bandwidth.